 Solution: Your state-of-the-art, clean, renewable energy system shows your constituents that you are a progressive organization that cares about the environment.

 Dynamic Energy Solutions, LLC has recently completed construction on two solar PV systems for the Regional Food Bank of Northeastern New York.
 The total 850 kW project consists of an 589 kW roof-mounted system at the Regional Food Bank's facility in Latham, NY and a 261 kW roof-mounted system at their Food Bank of the Hudson Valley branch, located in Cornwall, NY.
-The systems will deliver significant savings at no up-front cost to the Food Bank through a Power Purchase Agreement (PPA) provided…
+The New York State Energy Research and Development Authority (NYSERDA) facilitated the project through its solar incentives program…

 Dynamic Energy Solutions, LLC is pleased to announce the completion of a 327 kW solar photovoltaic project in Pennsauken, New Jersey at the Food Bank of South Jersey.
 Dynamic provided full turnkey services, including development, engineering, procurement and construction.
 Dynamic also arranged financing for the Food Bank who will receive long-term energy savings at no up-front cost by entering into a Power Purchase Agreement (PPA).
 The solar system in Pennsauken, NJ involved the installation…